 The San Francisco Bay Area is one of the most visited urban areas in the United States.
-Both naturally stunning and charged with cultural diversity, historic sites and modern areas, the city of San Francisco and its surroundings make a great destination for travelers of all interests.
+Both naturally stunning and charged with cultural diversity, historic sites and modern areas, the city of San Francisco and its surroundings make a great destination for travelers of all interests and all ages – check out top San Francisco activities for kids here.
 As always, we’re here to help you make your trips awesome, and if you choose to adventure to the San Francisco Bay Area, here’s our customized guide featuring the best activities and places to visit.

 What to See in San Francisco